Mind Map on Chris and Manuel - Girls' and Boys'Education - A Mind Map, created by manuel_deleon31851 on 04/02/2014.

 Use the Note Area to cite sources of information you found.
 Click the upper right corner of the box to make the note pad appear, then type.

 1 Level 2: Sources Before 2010.
 In the

 1.1 The main idea of How Schools Shortchange Girls (Wesley College 1992) article is that there is not

-enough attention paid to girls when it comes to discussing educational issues.
+enough attention paid on girls when it comes to discussing educational

-1.2 Boys Are Struggling (Whitmire 2004) the main idea of this article is that
+1.2 Boys Are Struggling (Whitmire 2004) The main idea of this

 Note the citation here - it is APA style.
 The author's last name and the date of the article/book.
 Then at the end, you would have a list of references in APA style that would include the name of the article/book - like what most of you did for your biography project.